dscolby/CausalELM.jl/README.md

 <p>
-CausalELM enables estimation of causal effects in settings where a randomized control trial would be impossible or infeasible.
-Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or double machine learning (DML) while the ATE or cumulative treatment effect (CTE) can be estimated from an interrupted time series analysis.
-CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, X-learning, and R-learning.
-The underlying machine learning model for all these estimators is an extreme learning machine or L2 regularized extreme learning machine.
-Furthermore, once a model has been estimated, CausalELM can summarize the model, including computing p-values via randomization inference, and conduct sensitivity analysis.
-All of this can be done in foru lines of code.
+CausalELM enables estimation of causal effects in settings where a randomized control trial or traditional statistical models would be infeasible or unacceptable.
+It enables estimation of the average treatment effect (ATE)/intent to treat effect (ITE) with interrupted time series analysis, G-computation, and double machine learning; average treatment effect on the treated (ATT) with G-computation; cumulative treatment effect with interrupted time series analysis; and the conditional average treatment effect (CATE) via S-learning, T-learning, X-learning, R-learning, and doubly robust estimation.
+Underlying all of these estimators are extreme learning machines, a simple neural network that uses randomized weights instead of using gradient descent.
+Once a model has been estimated, CausalELM can summarize the model, including computing p-values via randomization inference, and conduct sensitivity analysis to calidate the plausibility of modeling assumptions.
+Furthermore, all of this can be done in four lines of code.
 </p>

 <h2>Extreme Learning Machines and Causal Inference</h2>